clpstar1/chart_to_srt/README.md

 originally built for a specific .chord file.

 - the function handle_ending is responsible for extracting the lyric component from a single line.
-You may change this if the lyric output is wonky.
+You may change this if the lyric output is wrong.